 Pacific Sunwear of California (PacSun) knows that teens aspire to the "swag" of the board sports world.
-The company operates about 730 mall-based apparel stores (down from 950 several years ago) in all 50 US states and Puerto Rico under the names Pacific Sunwear and PacSun, and an e-commerce site.
+The company operates more than 600 mall-based apparel stores (down from a peak of 950) in all 50 US states and Puerto Rico under the names Pacific Sunwear and PacSun, and an e-commerce site.
 It courts the young and active consumer by representing brands associated with surfing, skateboarding, and snowboarding, including apparel by

 All of PacSun's sales are rung up in the US and Puerto Rico.
 The company's largest markets are California (its home state), Texas, and Florida, which combined account for more than a quarter of its stores.

 Sales and Marketing

 The company reported advertising costs of about $12 million if fiscal 2014 (ended January), versus $14 million in each of the prior two fiscal years.

 Excluding discontinued operations, the retailer reported $798 million in sales in fiscal 2014 (ended January), a 2% increase versus the prior year on a comparable 2% same-store sales gain.
 Sales of women's apparel and accessories rose 6% year over year, while men's apparel and footwear sales were flat.

 When store closures are taken into account, Pac Sun's sales declined nearly 1% versus the prior year, and are down 37% over the past five years.
 The tepid US economy and defection by its young clientele to other retailers are blamed for the chain's poor financial results.
 Indeed, fiscal 2014 marked the seventh consecutive year of unprofitability, with the chain reporting a loss of $48.7 million.
 Pac Sun reported negative cash flow on $7.7 million in fiscal 2014, versus a surplus the prior year.